Establish remote SSH connection

 Connection instructions are available for:

-For this example, the|PuTTy tool| was used on Windows XP and Windows 7 Starter OS.
-Run PuTTy and enter the Red Pitaya’s IP address into the Host Name (or IP address) field.
+For this example, the PuTTy and WinSCP tools were used on Windows 11.
+Run PuTTy/WinSCP and enter the Red Pitaya’s IP (or .local) address into the Host Name (or IP address) field.

-PuTTy SSH connection settings.¶
+WinSCP SSH connection settings.

 If you attempt to connect to Red Pitaya for the first time, a security alert will pop up asking you to confirm the connection.
 At this time, the ssh-key will be added to the registry on your computer.
 A command prompt pops up after login is successful.

-SSH connection via PuTTy¶
+SSH connection via WinSCP

 The last command prompt/terminal line should read as “root@rp-xxxxxx:~#“ (the default home directory on Red Pitaya is /root).